karkman/MMB-114_Genomics/02-Read-trimming.md

 exit
 ```

-Move the HTML documents to your laptop with FileZilla and open them in a web browser.
+Move the new HTML documents to your laptop with FileZilla and open them in a web browser.
 Compare these with the FASTQC reports for the raw genome data.
 What kind of differences you see?

 * Do the "Per base sequence quality" plots look different now?
 Why?
 * What is the mean sequence quality for the majority of the reads now?